FREE PICK UP AND DROP OFF AT HOME, SCHOOL AND WORK IN MOST OF DOUGLAS COUNTY AND PARTS OF ARAPAHOE COUNTY!

-The purpose of the downtown city drive is to expose your teen to a different driving environment.
-A teen is less likely to make mistakes driving in a city as an independent driver if they have already been exposed and trained how to safely navigate driving in a city.
-The benefit to both you and your teen is an increased ability and confidence driving in unknown cities and a decreased chance of being involved in an accident due to the exposure of the new environment.
-The skills focused on include:
+The purpose of the downtown city drive is to expose your teen to a different driving environment than they have in the area surrounding our Englewood driving school.
+A teen is less likely to make mistakes driving in a city as an independent driver if they have already been exposed and trained in how to safely navigate driving in a city.

-- practicing successfully how to use the IPDE (Identify, predict, decide and execute) process in an environment that has significant information to process in a shorter amount of time compared to suburb streets.
+- Practice successfully using the IPDE (Identify, predict, decide and execute) process in an environment with more/different information to process

 Mountain Drive | $195.00